 Technical information about this website’s accessibility

-DfE is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Department for Education is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Preparation of this accessibility statement

 This statement was prepared on 9 December 2022.
 It was last reviewed on 16 March 2023.